lesleyrs/Client3/README.md

 wordfilter isn't ported yet, so you will see your own swear words but others don't as it gets filtered by the server still.

-some bits from signlink missing: uid, reporterror, findcachedir, openurl, opensocket, cacheload, cachesave (to write maps to it from socket)
+some bits from signlink missing: uid, reporterror, findcachedir, openurl, opensocket, cacheload, cachesave

 remove the refcounting from model/pix24/lrucache for components and do smth else (kept to avoid leak spam rn) as components get assigned models from packets which are put into lrucaches, so global component doesn't own the memory anymore

 there are a few more memleaks to work out, also make sure playground doesn't leak anymore after attempting to fix this.
 Examples: inputtracking (when flagged which happens on report now lol), model_calculate_normals (on interfaces too like newcomer map)

 cleanup:
-global search TODO, NOTE, and all console defines, check clientstream and keycodes for accuracy (from rsc-c), look for missing/dupe with different casing client struct members and client funcs change a bunch of functions and function prototypes to static func args might partially differ in order to the Client repo due to being based off rs2-225: animbase, animframe, pix2d, pix3d, gameshell, jagfile, model, packet, pix8, pixfont, pixmap, redo them? inconsistent naming: used both world3d and scene for world3d, rename world3d to scene or at least for args?
-COLLISIONMAP_LEVELS could be added more?
+global search TODO, NOTE, and all console defines, check clientstream and keycodes for accuracy (from rsc-c), look for missing/dupe with different casing client struct members and client funcs.
+COLLISIONMAP_LEVELS could be added more? change a bunch of functions and function prototypes to static func args might partially differ in order to the Client repo due to being based off rs2-225: animbase, animframe, pix2d, pix3d, gameshell, jagfile, model, packet, pix8, pixfont, pixmap, redo them? inconsistent naming: used both world3d and scene for world3d, rename world3d to scene or at least for args?
 ```

 ## quickstart for windows